martenframework/marten/docs/docs/development/reference/settings.md

 When running in debug mode, Marten will automatically provide detailed information about raised exceptions (including tracebacks) and incoming HTTP requests.
 As such this mode is mostly useful for development environments.

+### `handler400`

+Default: `Marten::Handlers::Defaults::BadRequest`

+The handler class that should generate responses for Bad Request responses (HTTP 400).
+Please refer to [Error handlers](../../handlers-and-http/error-handlers.md) to learn more about error handlers.

+### `handler403`

+Default: `Marten::Handlers::Defaults::PermissionDenied`

+The handler class that should generate responses for Permission Denied responses (HTTP 403).
+Please refer to [Error handlers](../../handlers-and-http/error-handlers.md) to learn more about error handlers.

+### `handler404`

+Default: `Marten::Handlers::Defaults::PageNotFound`

+The handler class that should generate responses for Not Found responses (HTTP 404).
+Please refer to [Error handlers](../../handlers-and-http/error-handlers.md) to learn more about error handlers.

+### `handler500`

+Default: `Marten::Handlers::Defaults::ServerError`

+The handler class that should generate responses for Internal Error responses (HTTP 500).
+Please refer to [Error handlers](../../handlers-and-http/error-handlers.md) to learn more about error handlers.

 ### `host`

 Default: `"127.0.0.1"`